gramener/gramex-documap/README.md

 - `markerStyle: (marker) => marker.style(...)` ensures that `documap()` colors the `marker` D3 join when it is dynamically rendered
 - `chart.topic.style(...)` colors the topics

+Note: You can't style the markers using the `chart.marker` D3 join because it is empty when the chart is initialized, and is updated dynamically.
+So we pass a `markerStyle` function instead.
+You can use [events](#events) as another way of styling markers.

 [![Gettysberg documap styled markers](https://code.gramener.com/cto/gramex-documap/-/raw/main/docs/gettysberg-marker.png)](docs/gettysberg-marker.html ":include height=120")

 [See how to style markers](docs/gettysberg-marker.html ":include :type=code")